metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `enabled` (Boolean) Enabled determines if the feature should be enabled or disabled on the guest.
-Defaults to true.
+- `enabled` (Boolean) Enabled determines if the feature should be enabled or disabled on the guest.Defaults to true.
-- `end_of_interrupt` (Boolean) EndOfInterrupt enables the end of interrupt notification in the guest.
-Defaults to false.
+- `end_of_interrupt` (Boolean) EndOfInterrupt enables the end of interrupt notification in the guest.Defaults to false.

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features--hyperv"></a>